-Aligned to the Common Core State Standards, our Geometry course covers the fundamentals of Geometry, constructions, transformations, congruence, similarity, right triangle trigonometry, circles, geometric measurement and dimension, and coordinate Geometry.
-Proofs of theorems is embedded in each unit.
+Aligned to the Common Core State Standards, our Geometry course covers the fundamentals of Euclidean Geometry including constructions, transformations, congruence, similarity, right triangle trigonometry, circles, geometric measurement and dimension, and coordinate Geometry.
+Two-column geometric proofs of theorems are embedded in each some units of study, and proofs are "fill in," meaning students will fill in the details of the proof given a provided structure of some statements and reasons.
+Algebra skills and concepts are reviewed throughout the year where needed.
 Ninth graders taking Geometry have successfully completed a full-year Algebra I course in middle school.